Iron Davis: Major league career

 Davis pursued studies at Harvard Law School while he was a major league pitcher.
-He won only seven career major league games, but one of those games was a no-hitter; he threw the no-hit game for the Boston Braves on September 9, 1914, against the Philadelphia Phillies.
+He won only seven career major league games, but one of those games was a no-hitter; he threw the no-hit game for Boston's World Series-winning "Miracle Braves" team of 1914 on September 9 of that year, against the Philadelphia Phillies.

 From 1918 to 1919, Davis served in the U.S. Army.
-After his military service, he settled in Buffalo, New York and took philosophy, comparative religion and astronomy classes at University at Buffalo.
+After his military service, he settled in Buffalo, New York, and took philosophy, comparative religion, and astronomy classes at University at Buffalo.
 For thirty years he conducted astronomy classes at the Buffalo Museum of Science, where he was also a trustee.

 Davis was married to Georgiana "Kiddo" Jones, and they had four children.
 One of Kiddo's granddaughters said that she had been a suffragette and "the first in her circle to raise her skirts above the ankle."

 Political career

-From 1928 to 1934, Davis was a member-at-large of the Buffalo Common Council, and sought the Republican nomination for mayor in 1934 unsuccessfully.
+From 1928 to 1934, Davis was a member-at-large of the Buffalo Common Council, and he unsuccessfully sought the Republican nomination for mayor in 1934.
 He practiced law under a family firm before joining what would become Hodgson Russ law firm.

 Death

-Davis hanged himself in Buffalo, New York on June 4, 1961.
+Davis hanged himself in Buffalo on June 4, 1961.